bestander/duke3d-matrix/README.md

 # duke3d-matrix: picture frame

-**Work In Progress**
+Runs Duke Nukem 3D on a LED matricx as a wall frame connected to a Raspberry Pi.

-Runs Duke Nukem 3D on LED matrices as a wall frame connected to a Raspberry Pi.
+The work is based on [Doom Matrix](https://github.com/bestander/doom-matrix) (which itself is a fork of @twstokes's project) that started as a question "But can you run Duke on it?".

 Forks from [Doom Matrix](https://github.com/bestander/doom-matrix) which runs Doom instead.

 ## What's in the fork